ranjan0369/Sentiment-Analysis/README.md

 python src/main.py
 ```
 This does the following:
+- Preprocesses the data

 - Trains Logistic Regression Classifier on the dataset.

-- Saves the trained model and vectorizers in models folder.
+- Saves the trained model and vectorizers in models (creates the model folder automatically if it does not exist) folder.

 - Loads the saved model and evaluates accuracy on the validation set.